mesax1/juanpml/src/content/post/evaluating-rag-llm-systems.md

 - **Context Utilization:** RAG evaluation emphasizes how well the system retrieves and integrates external documents.
 Metrics such as **Contextual Precision**, **Contextual Recall**, and **Faithfulness** are crucial.
 - **Prompt Engineering Impact:** Prompts guide how retrieved content is woven into final responses.
 Evaluate how changes to prompts affect correctness, coherence, and relevance.
-- **Evolving Knowledge Sources:** Repositories evolve—new documents are indexed, old data becomes obsolete—so evaluation must measure the system's responsiveness to changing information landscapes.
+- **Evolving Knowledge Sources:** Repositories evolve, new documents are indexed, old data becomes obsolete, so evaluation must measure the system's responsiveness to changing information landscapes.

 ---